hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 ##Prerequisite

 1. HP Helion OpenStack&#174; cloud is successfully deployed.
-2. Sirius service is running in the undercloud.
+2. FC Brocade switches are accessible from nova compute and node where cinder services are running.

-3. HP StoreServ (3PAR) device is accessible from the undercloud.
+## Add Brocade Zone Manager configuration to cinder.conf {#brocade-zone}

-4. FC Brocade switches are accessible from nova compute and node where cinder services are running.
+If block storage is configured to use a Fibre Channel volume driver that supports zone manager, update `cinder.conf` to enable Fibre Channel Zone Manager.

-5. HP StoreServ (3PAR) device(running operating system v 3.1.3 or later) is accessible by 6.
-6. Block Storage (Cinder) and compute nodes are running in the overcloud.
+###Caution:

-7. Common Provisioning Groups (CPGs) are created for HP StoreServ (3PAR)
+* Do not modify any other files in `/tripleo/hp_passthrough/`.
+Modification may led to failover of overcloud.
-8. HP StoreServ (3PAR) web services API server must be enabled and running.
-Also, HTTPS is enabled.
+* Do not modify any other file directly under `hp_passthrough` for HP 3PAR and HP Storevirtual integration.

-## Add Brocade Zone Manager configuration to `cinder.config` {#brocade-zone}
+* Create a new file with a prefix "overcloud"

-If block storage is configured to use a Fibre Channel volume driver that supports zone manager, update `cinder.config` to enable Fibre Channel Zone Manager.
+* Adhere to the JSON format (mentioned in Step 4).
+Otherwise, it might cause failure of update cloud.

 ###Steps for configuration